adaorachi/facebook_clone/README.md

 <a href="https://still-plateau-86976.herokuapp.com">FaceBook Clone</a> <br>
 <p>Below is the HomePage Screenshot</p>
 <img src="app/assets/images/facebook-clone1.jpg" alt="Facebook-clone">

+# Features

+* Users can signup and send friend requests to other users.
+* Posts are created by users and only a user's friend can view or see them.
+* User can comment can on his/her post or on other users post.
+* Users can like posts and comments.

 <!-- ERD -->
 ## Data Architecture Documentation (ERD)